 Types of dementia

-There are 100 different types of dementia, and each type is caused by something slightly different.
-According to The BBC, the four most common types of dementia are:
+There are thought to be approximately 100 different types of dementia, and each type is caused by something slightly different.

-- Alzheimer's disease - caused by a build up of tissue in the brain (62% of dementia cases).
+- Alzheimer's disease: caused by a buildup of tissue in the brain.

-- Vascular dementia - caused by blocked arteries leading to the brain (17% of dementia cases).
+- Vascular dementia: caused by blocked arteries leading to the brain.

-- Mixed dementia - a combination of Alzheimer's and vascular (10% of dementia cases).
+- Mixed dementia: a combination of Alzheimer's and vascular dementia.

-- Lewy body dementia - a build up of protein deposits in nerve cells (4% of dementia cases).
+- Lewy body dementia: a build-up of protein deposits in nerve cells.

-Caring for a loved-one who has dementia can at times be very frustrating; it's often difficult to know what they want, or what’s going on in their minds because they themselves do not know.
+Caring for a loved one who has, or is exhibiting signs of dementia, can be frustrating - it can be incredibly draining, emotionally and physically.
+It can be difficult to know what they want or understand what’s going on in their mind because, often, they don’t know themselves.
 Without a functioning memory, how are they supposed to make sense of the world, or even their own thoughts and feelings?

 How to recognise signs of dementia